DeniseAlicia/Code1/LearningDiary.md

 Today started with every group making a little branching story using hyperlinks and .html-files.
 It was fun exercise that cemented some of the lessons from yesterday.

 After a little playtest of all the games, we started with CSS.
 If HTML is all about the content, semantics and format of a webpage, CSS is about style & presentation.
-While a browser automatically generates a (very simple) stylesheet
+While a browser automatically generates a (very simple) stylesheet for your .html-file, linking your own css-stylesheet to that file not only looks better (at least more interesting), but allows for a lot more control over the design of the page.

+A demonstration of how that works can be found in this [Demo](Projects/MicroProjects/CSSPlayground/CSSTesting.html)

+Some css-selectors:

+A {}  - selects all elements with the A-tag
+.A{}  - selects all element of class A
+#A{}  - selects all elements with id A
+A:B{} - selects all B elements that are children of A elements

 ### What I learned today
 - what css is/does in browsers